 Then I think changing fork oil and seals is within your grasp!

-Finally, re-assembling takes care as you have to make sure
+Finally, re-assembling needs care as you have to make sure

 - You put everything back in the right order

-- You put in the right amount of fork oil (and that it’s even between the forks)
+- You put in the right amount of fork oil (and that it’s even between the fork legs)

 - You install everything correctly